Stacked glass payment cards with a sol symbol, Machu Picchu ruins, and Peruvian flag

 COCA delivers the highest combined yield for Peruvian users: up to 8% cashback cards in COCA tokens (scaling with staking $COCA, 1% at free Starter) plus 6% APY on stablecoin deposits.
 In Peru's uncertain tax environment (no SUNAT guidance on crypto), the non-custodial architecture also means your funds stay in your wallet until spending.

 Crypto.com offers the most structured tier system with airport lounge access at Jorge Chavez (LIM) on the Jade/Indigo tier.
-Since LIM is Peru's only major international gateway, virtually every international trip passes through it - making Priority Pass access consistently valuable.
+Since LIM is Peru's only major international gateway, nearly every international trip passes through it - making Priority Pass access consistently valuable.

 ether.fi hedges against future tax legislation.
 If SUNAT eventually classifies crypto disposals as taxable income at 8-30%, the borrow-against-staked-ETH model avoids triggering the event entirely.
 Avici offers crypto-backed Visa credit through Rain with the same no-disposal advantage.

 Tria offers 0% FX across all tiers - Signature at 4.5% ($109/yr) and Premium at 6% ($250/yr).
 Yield-linked rewards hedge against Peru's uncertain tax environment.
-Kolo (5% BTC, 0% FX, $0) is the highest free-tier return available ($5/txn cap, $200/mo cashback cap).
+Kolo (2% BTC, 0% FX, $0) remains a simple free BTC cashback option.

 Cypher provides self-custody spending across 500+ tokens on 15+ blockchains - the self-custody option for Peru since MetaMask and Ledger are not available here.
 RedotPay serves stablecoin-first users. xPlace and Jupiter serve the Solana/DeFi ecosystem.